Dashlane/public-api-documentation/README.md

 ## Managing API Keys

-You can manage your API keys directly from the Dashlane CLI:
+You can manage your API keys from the [Dashlane Admin Console](https://support.dashlane.com/hc/en-us/articles/23955544757266-Dashlane-public-API) or from the Dashlane CLI:

 -   **List All API Keys:**